stephen-huan/cgdct.moe/_posts/2021-03-22-signal-safety-number.md

 us are deceived.
 Therefore you need to do something like `gpg --sign` to make it impossible to modify the message without detection.

 First off, it's perfectly safe to share safety numbers because they're simply our two fingerprints concatenated together.
 A fingerprint derives from the public key, which is meant to be shared.
-Second, if you post the safety number in public then they can figure out you're talking to me, since your key is there and my key is there. `gpg --sign`'ing a safety number therefore _proves_ that you're in communication with me (i.e. not a good idea to `gpg --sign` a safety number with a terrorist since it'll be really hard to prove that you didn't).
+Second, if you post the safety number in public then they can figure out you're talking to me, since your key is there and my key is there. `gpg --sign`'ing a safety number therefore _declares_ that you're in communication with me (and denying the connection is equivalent to claiming your private key was compromised).

 Assuming your PGP key hasn't been compromised, then you signing the safety number means that it really is your fingerprint and